Training Dataset Dumper Tutorial#

 Solution

 Open the website https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/ in a browser.
 You may need to authentificate with your CERN login credentials.
-In the top right corner of the training-dataset-dumper project you see three buttons which show a bell (notifications), a star (to favourite the project) next to a number, and a forking graph (to fork the project) with the text "Fork" next to a number.
+In the top right corner of the TDD project you see three buttons which show a bell (notifications), a star (to favourite the project) next to a number, and a forking graph (to fork the project) with the text "Fork" next to a number.
 Click on the word "Fork" to open a new website, allowing you to specify the namespace of your fork.
 Click on "Select a namespace", choose your CERN username, and create the fork by clicking on "Fork project".

 Next, you need to clone the project using git.
 Open a fresh terminal on your workstation, create a new folder and proceed with the installation as instructed in the quickstart / the documentation, with the only difference that we will use your fork as the origin